Ystad, Sweden. Photo by Canva

 Colourful Ystad Architecture

 But enough about Wallander.
-Even if you don’t follow the TV series, Ystad has many attractions in addition to the landmarks just mentioned.
-It is also unlike most of the rest of Sweden in terms of its architecture.
+Even if you don’t follow the TV series, Ystad has many attractions besides the landmarks just mentioned.
+It is also unlike most of Sweden in terms of its architecture.

-This is because, in its early years, it belonged to Denmark along with the rest of Skåne, the province in which it’s located.
-In 1658 the Treaty of Roskilde ended centuries of Danish rule and Skåne was ceded to Sweden.
+This is because, in its early years, it belonged to Denmark and the rest of Skåne, the province in which it’s located.
+In 1658, the Treaty of Roskilde ended centuries of Danish rule, and Skåne was ceded to Sweden.

-The early Danish influence has produced a charming and colourful town full of delightful half-timbered houses.
-There are literally hundreds of these striking buildings dating back to at least the 15th century.
+The early Danish influence has produced a charming and colourful town of delightful half-timbered houses.
+Hundreds of these striking buildings date back to at least the 15th century.

-Everywhere you look you can see this reminder of medieval times.
+Everywhere you look, you can see this reminder of medieval times.
 Yet the streets also buzz with contemporary shops, cafés, bars and restaurants.
-Many of them are incorporated into the old buildings, along with museums and art galleries.
+Many of them are incorporated into the old buildings, museums, and art galleries.
 The result is a charming small town that is a pleasure to wander around.

 Ystad Swedish Cardamom buns